BayG/chat-space/README.md

 == README

-This README would normally document whatever steps are necessary to get the application up and running.
+# What is ChatSpace

+ChatSpace is a sample Web application created for practicing Web service development.
+This README explains many features about this app.

-Things you may want to cover:
+Things you would know:

 * Ruby version